YurikoU/Recipe_app/README.md

 ## What users can do?
 Public users can search and see the recipe list without signing up.
 Once a user registers on the site and logs in, they can add ingredients to their shopping note, so they can make sure to buy the ingredients for their next grocery shopping.
-The logged-in user can also write/edit/delete their reviews on the recipe.
-The administrator can delete users’ reviews if needed, as well as see/search the recipe list.
+Registered accounts are classified as either the general user or the administrator.
+Any new user who is newly registered will be given the general user role by default.
+The logged-in user can write recipe reviews and save personal ingredients notes so they won’t forget to buy important ingredients to cook.
+If the user doesn’t have their account, they can create a new one.
+The user can also login using their GitHub account.
+If you are the site administrator, you can edit/delete recipe reviews by users.
+Also, you can see all shopping notes by all users and delete any of them.

 ## Test Accounts